tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 foldFunction' f (Right acc) x = f acc x
 ```

-I was hoping the compiler would optimise out passing through `Nothing` and
+I was hoping the compiler would optimise out passing through `Nothing` and bail
-bail as soon as the accumulator becomes `Nothing`.
-This pattern could the be used
+as soon as the accumulator becomes `Nothing`.
+Then this pattern could be used
 to fold over an infinite list... sadly not:

 ```bash